guoqiao/blog/_posts/2018-05-30-registers-and-clipboard-in-vim.md

     y,d,x,c --> " --> p

-In system, you are using system clipboard, which is the `*` regiter in Vim:
+In system, you are using system clipboard, which is the `*` register in Vim:

     Ctrl + C --> * --> Ctrl + V